Fly Casting - Tailing Loops

 What is a tailing Loop?

-The FFI definition of a tailing loop and that which seems to be agreed upon by most qualified fly casting instructors is that a tailing loop sees the line crossing over itself AND back again. i.e twice.
+The FFI definition of a tailing loop and that which seems to be agreed upon by most qualified fly casting instructors is that a tailing loop sees the fly line crossing over itself AND back again. i.e twice.

 A crossed line is not a tailing loop by definition.
 It's all sorts of other things.
-An under slung loop, a tight loop cast out of plane, a loop commonly seen on spey casters - all sorts - but it's not a tailing loop.
+An underslung loop, a tight loop cast out of plane, a loop commonly seen on spey casters - all sorts - but it's not a tailing loop.
 See below.
-THIS IS NOT A TAILING LOOP

 What makes tailing loops.

 Simple - it's always the path the rod tip makes.
 It can't be anything else.
-And if you doubt that think about the point of control between the fly line, rod and caster - it's the tip of the rod.
+And if you doubt that think about the point of control between the fly line, rod and caster - it's the tip of the fly rod.
 End of story.

 Most diagrams you’ll see of tip paths depicting the cause of tails are very much exaggerated - including mine here.
 The effect is subtle, while you’ll certainly see the resultant tail, you'll most likely not actually see the cause in the tip path.